nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 ## Browser Support

 Nuxeo Studio Designer and parts of Modeler make use of the recent W3C standard Web Components and Google Polymer 2.0 framework (legacy mode).
-The Google Polymer framework comes with polyfills for Web Components, a library that extends the support of web components standard to more browsers.
+The [Google Polymer framework](https://www.polymer-project.org/) comes with [polyfills for Web Components](https://www.webcomponents.org/polyfills), a library that extends the support of web components standard to more browsers.
-Nevertheless, due to browser support to some shadow DOM features and third party libraries used in Nuxeo Studio some browsers are not supported.
+Nevertheless, due to browser support to some shadow DOM features and third-party libraries used in Nuxeo Studio, some browsers are not supported.

 Supported browsers are:
 {{! multiexcerpt name='webui-supported-browsers'}}